Coushatta massacre: Aftermath

 Violence continued throughout the state.
 The Coushatta massacre was followed shortly by a large White League insurrection in New Orleans, where they hoped to install the Democrat John McEnery as governor.
 He had been a contender in the disputed state election of 1872, in which both parties claimed victory.
 In the New Orleans "Battle of Liberty Place", 5000 White League members overwhelmed 3500 troops of the Metropolitan Police and state militia.
 After demanding the resignation of Republican governor William Pitt Kellogg, the White League took control of Canal Street, the city hall, statehouse and arsenal.

 This armed rebellion finally forced President Ulysses S. Grant to respond to the governor's request for reinforcements to Louisiana.
 Then, within three days, Kellogg was back in office due to the arrival of Federal troops.
 The White League disappeared before they came.
 More troops arrived within a month to try to tame the Red River Valley.
-Grant's decision to send troops was probably too late to prevent further consolidation of Democratic power.
+Grant's decision to send troops was too late to prevent further consolidation of Democratic power.
 In the 1876 election, white Redeemer Democrats gained a majority in the state legislature.

 Two years later, when Twitchell returned briefly to Red River Parish, he was shot six times (two in each arm and one in each of his legs), perhaps by a local rival, James G. Marston or by Dick Coleman.
 His remaining brother-in-law, George King, died in the attack.
 Although Twitchell survived, his injuries cost him the loss of both his arms.